tmolteno/TART/docker/calibration_server/README.md

 ## Dockerfile for Telescope Calibration

-This docker file creates a process that runs at regular intervals and calibrates the telescope.
+This docker file calibrates the telescope.
 The method of calibration is described in [1].

 This instance requires a lot of processing power (approx 1.5 hours of CPU time) and calibrates the TART telescope using a catalog